jasonpompon/gs_FED_test/README.md

 I decided to use bootstrap for the carousel as I figured given the about of time I will not have enough time to build it using plain js and css.

 However I haven't make use of any other bootstrap components in this project.
-I would have made the mobile friendly version much easier to do.
+It would have made the mobile friendly version much easier to do.

 ### Incomplete (what I would do if i had more that 4 hours)